 The magnificent Great Barrier Reef covers an area of 348,700 square kilometres and is home to the greatest variety of flora and fauna species found in any one location in the world.
 Students will get to know this great wonder of the natural world by exploring the marine life around the pristine Fitzroy Island.

 Students will meet Marine Biologists and learn about coral reef biology – and how it contributes to our knowledge of the Great Barrier Reef.
 The Reef Restoration program will show students the practical, tangible and breakthrough solutions that are making positive improvements to the health of the reef.

 At the Turtle Rehabilitation Centre, students will confront the consequences of pollution, and see how sick and injured turtles are rescued from the reef – and their journey to recovery.

 Learn about forest sciences in Daintree Rainforest

-Students learn about the biology, ecology and the antiquity of the forest at the Daintree Rainforest Discovery Centre.
-In an immersive experience in the JCU Canopy Crane, students survey 1 hectare of the forest from above in a suspended gondola.
-The vantage point gives a full appreciation of the incredible biodiversity that has earned the Daintree Rainforest UNESCO World Heritage status.
+Learn about the biology, ecology and the antiquity of the forest at the Daintree Rainforest Discovery Centre and gain a full appreciation of the incredible biodiversity that has earned the Daintree Rainforest UNESCO World Heritage status.